pyranges/pyranges/docs/ranges_intersection.rst

 Intersecting Ranges
 ===================

-GRanges objects have an intersection method to find overlaps with other GRanges.
+PyRanges objects have an intersection method to find overlaps with other PyRanges.
 It has several options to control how the intersections are performed.

 .. code-block:: python